 Lockdowns are designed to be a preventive, proactive measure to help ensure the safety of our children, staff and parents and are used when there is a threat posed to the occupants of our school.
-Lockdowns are practised twice each school year with the Lethbridge Police Service in attendance.
+Lockdowns are practised twice each school year.
 Strict adherence to lockdown procedures is a must for everyone in the building.
-Parents are notified in advance of practices and following any unplanned lockdowns.